 You should apply sunscreen regularly if you know you’re going to be out in the sun.
 Some people like to apply it first thing in the morning so that they’re prepared right from the start.
 Choose a sunscreen with SPF 30 or higher.
 Plan to reapply your sunscreen regularly – especially after swimming or sweating.
 Speak with your doctor about suitable sunscreen brands.
 If you’ve had radiotherapy or have very sensitive skin from cancer treatment, your doctor will be able to help you find a sunscreen that’s good for sensitive skin.

 If you can sit in the shade, you’ll be cooler and less likely to burn.
 If there’s no shade available where you’ll be going, consider bringing a portable sun umbrella with you, or setting up a tent or sun cover.
 You’ll be more comfortable and safe from the sun.

 Not only can cancer treatment make the skin sensitive, it can also make you prone to fatigue.
 Staying hydrated will help to keep you alert and awake in hot weather.
 Drink lots of liquids, and try eating fresh fruit to keep your fluid levels up.
 It will also help to keep you cool.

 7. Try a Face Spritz

 A gentle scalp or face spritz can help to cool down your body and moisturise your skin.
-You can try making your own at home, or purchase this super-hydrating spray from Jennifer Young.
+You can try making your own at home, or purchase the super-hydrating Defiant Beauty Cool and Refresh Spritz.
 Here’s an insider tip: keep your spritz in the fridge for extra-cool relief!

 8. Wear Light, Cool Clothing